International Classical Guitar Festival 2026

 The carefully planned and highly varied programme will appeal to all enthusiasts, from grade two level experience all the way to advanced .
 The course is open to anyone aged eighteen (18) and over.

-These sessions provide important awareness of reading and listening skills, and also help with rhythm and counting.
-Participants are allocated a place in a medium sized ensemble with students of a similar standard.
-The course concludes with a performance by the ensembles on the Thursday morning.
+Ensemble playing: These sessions provide important awareness of reading and listening skills, and they also help with rhythm and counting.
+Participants are allocated a place in a medium-sized ensemble with students of a similar standard.
+The course concludes with a performance by the ensembles on Thursday morning.
+Please note that ensemble music will be given out during the first rehearsal, not in advance.

-This year the orchestra welcomes the return of Vincent Lindsey-Clark as guest conductor.
+Guitar Orchestra: This year, the orchestra welcomes the return of Gerald Garcia as guest conductor.
 These exciting rehearsals with a larger group of players culminate in a final performance at the end of course concert.
 Orchestral parts will be emailed out in advance.

 Masterclasses